 Panda Express Orange Chicken Copycat is an easy Chinese dish that is made with crispy and flavorful chicken, tossed in a delicious and tangy orange sauce.
 This is the perfect budget-friendly dinner for the whole family to enjoy.

-If you are craving Chinese food that is affordable and quick to make than this recipe is the perfect one to try.
+If you are craving Chinese food that is affordable and quick to make then this recipe is the perfect one to try.
 It is crispy, flavorful, and ready in less than 30 minutes from start to finish.
 You can also try my General Tso Chicken, Moo Goo Gai Pan, and Mongolian Beef recipe.

 Panda Express Orange Chicken (Copycat) Recipe